Health Information Management Program

 Candidates who plan to select TESC as the affiliate for GE courses may continue to apply.

 New Certificate to be offered in Fall 2014

 The HIM program has begun a transition of the curriculum to be available totally online.
 Beginning Sumemr 2014, students will be able to complete the professional portion of the degree fully online (including 4 of the 5 elective options).

 The Health Information Management Program is a four year baccalaureate degree program which is completed in two stages.
 Students complete general education courses at an affiliate university (see curriculum page for listing).
-The professional courses in Health Information Management are then completed at SHRP.
-(Second degree students and students with an Associates in Science or Associates in Arts (not AAA or AAS) may enter directly into the professional phase after prerequisites are completed.)
+The professional courses in Health Information Management are then completed at Rutgers SHRP.
+(Second degree students and students with an Associates in Science or Associates in Arts (not AAA or AAS) may enter directly into the professional phase if prerequisites are completed.)

 The Health Information Manager is a member of the health care team and is the professional responsible for management of health information systems consistent with medical, administrative, ethical and legal requirements.
 Health Information professionals collect, analyze and utilize data to provide information critical to the health care industry.
 A Registered Health Information Administrator (RHIA) collects many kinds of data from a variety of sources, monitors the integrity of the information, ensures appropriate access to health records and manages the analysis and use of this data.
 This professional is an essential connection between physicians, patients, payers and other in the healthcare industry.